Code-Institute-Submissions/place-in-time/README.md

 ### Features Left to Implement
 **Favorites** - would allow users to store their favorite locations for future reference, by tagging a location using a button located in the information space.

-**Pictures** - would allow the user to preview the location, by displaying a selection of images in a bootstrap carousel.
+**Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a bootstrap carousel.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The project uses **JavaScript** to add dynamic functionality to the user experience.

 [HTML5](https://en.wikipedia.org/wiki/HTML5) - The project uses **HTML5** to structure the page contents.